 Bringing Meadowfoam Honey to You

-Because this honey is so rare, we partner with amazing Oregon beekeepers.
+Because this honey is so rare, we partner with experienced Oregon beekeepers.
 We purchase their beautiful honey to share with our customers, making it easier for you to enjoy a true taste of the Pacific Northwest.
 Always choose raw and unfiltered to preserve its complex flavor and natural nutrients.
 Store it in a cool, dry spot away from sunlight, and if it crystallizes (a natural process), warm it gently in a water bath.
-Enjoy it by the spoonful or in your favorite recipes for a vanilla-kissed twist.
+Enjoy it by the spoonful or as a finishing honey for both sweet and savory dishes.

 A Taste of Oregon at Bee-Licious Honey

 At Bee-Licious Honey, we’re proud to share this truly Oregon-born treasure.
-Our Meadowfoam honey comes straight from family-run farms in the Willamette Valley, where fields of white blossoms create the short but magical spring nectar flow.
-Each jar captures the toasted-marshmallow and creamy-vanilla notes that make Meadowfoam famous—and because the bloom is brief and weather can be fickle, every harvest is limited and special.
+Our Meadowfoam honey comes straight from family-run farms in the Willamette Valley, where the short spring bloom creates a limited annual harvest.